 Washington State has established licensing requirements to assure that children get the nutrients they need while away from home in a licensed childcare program.
-A light morning and afternoon snack are provided.
+A light morning and afternoon snack are provided during the school year program.
 Families are also welcome to bring snacks for their child to meet any food preferences.